-It is the largest landlocked country in the world.
+It is the largest landlocked country in terms of size.
 Stretches from Siberia to desserts of Turkmenistan and Uzbekistan.
-And from China to Caspian Sea.
+And from China to the Caspian Sea.
 It is so large, that distance from one end to another is about the same as London – Istanbul route.

 10. 3 time zones

-Kazakhstan has three times zones, depending on the season of the year GMT +4, +5 , +6.
+Time in Kazakhstan is a serious concern.
+The country has three times zones, depending on the season of the year GMT +4, +5, +6.